Call Us

 Queenstown and Paradise Valley

-Fiordland National Park, Milford and Doubtful Sounds
+Fiordland National Park, MilfoLake's Doubtful Sounds

-The power of Fiordland’s scenery never fails to enthral travellers.
+The power of Fiordland's scenery never fails to enthral travellers.
 Waterfalls tumble hundreds of metres into massive fiords; ancient rainforest clings impossibly to the mountains; shimmering lakes and granite peaks look the same today as they did a thousand years ago.
 Rudyard Kipling described Milford Sound as the 'eighth wonder of the world.
-Glaciers car their their distinctive landscape during successive ice ages.
+Glaciers carry their distinctive landscape during successive ice ages.
 Sometimes called the 'Sound of Silence', Doubtful Sound is the deepest (421 metres) and second longest (40 kilometres) of the South Island's fiords.
 It is a powerful place - serene, mysterious and untouched by the modern world.

 Stewart Island